plotdb/uploadr/README.md

 #### Configurations

-config native provider with following options:
+config native provider with the following options:

  - `config`: native provider specific configs, including:
-   - `folder`: fs path for saving all files. if omitted, fallback to `uploads`
+   - `folder`: fs path for saving all files. if omitted, fall back to `uploads`
    - `url`: url prefix ( relative or absolute ). if omitted, fallback to `folder`
  - `adopt: (req, {name, path, url, id})`: post process function after files are saved.
    - if provided, will be called for each file saved.